brymck/finansu/index.md

   * `security_id` is the security ID from the quote service.
   * `source` is the name or abbreviation of the quote service (`"b"`, `"Bloomberg"`, `"g"`, `"Google"`, `"y"`, `"Yahoo"`, etc.).
 Defaults to `"Bloomberg"`.
   * `params` is a list of which values to return.
 Accepts any combination of `"px%dtbahlv"` (price, change, % change, date, time, bid, ask, high, low, volume).
 Bid/ask are not available through Google.
-Use [#QuoteParams =QuoteParams()] for help if necessary.
+Use [=QuoteParams()](#QuoteParams) for help if necessary.
 Defaults to price.
   * `live_updating` is whether you want this function to return continuously stream live quotes to the cell.
 Defaults to `false`.
   * `frequency` is the number of seconds between update requests (if live_updating is `true`).
 Defaults to `15` seconds.
   * `show_headers` is whether to display the headers for each column.
 Defaults to `false`.